 This site will be developed for industrial/warehouse uses.
-Development should include a strong buffer to the River Kennet to ensure that there are no adverse impacts on the biodiversity value of the waterway.
+Development should include a strong undeveloped ecological buffer to the River Kennet, as well as an ecological buffer to the brook to the west, to ensure that there are no adverse impacts on the biodiversity value of the waterway.
 A buffer should also be provided to existing residential to the west to ensure that there are no significant negative impacts on residential amenity.